 Running the Process

 The search for financing should be run as an organized process.
-Knowing what you know about your qualifications, your first decision is to target the groups to which you should be submitting applications for financing.
+Your first decision should be to target the groups to which you should be submitting applications for financing.
 In this process of elimination, the lenders will decide to approve or decline your application.
-Depending on the offers, you then must decide to accept an approved offer or continue to shop – or if declined, where to apply next.
+You then must decide to accept an approved offer or continue to shop – or if declined, where to apply next.

-While each lender or equity investor assesses applications differently, there are numerous reasons why an application is rejected.
+While each lender or equity investor assesses applications differently, there are numerous reasons why an application for funding is rejected.
 Below are a few key reasons:

 - Poor Credit Quality of the Owners and/or Business